What are the most impactful network detection and response use cases in enterprise security?

 Use Case 2: Visibility Into Encrypted Traffic Without Breaking It

-Encrypted traffic accounts for the majority of enterprise network flows.
-NDR solutions analyze this traffic using session characteristics and behavioral indicators, not payload decryption, preserving privacy while maintaining visibility.
+Encrypted traffic dominates enterprise networks.
+Modern NDR security solutions analyze this traffic using session characteristics and behavioral indicators, not payload decryption.

-Rather than decrypting TLS 1.3, QUIC, or SaaS traffic, modern NDR solutions rely on JA3/JA4 fingerprints, certificate attributes, flow timing, packet sizes, and protocol compliance to detect threats hidden inside encrypted channels.
+Instead of decrypting TLS 1.3 or SaaS traffic, advanced best NDR solutions rely on JA3/JA4 fingerprints, certificate attributes, flow timing, packet sizes, and protocol compliance.

 Why this matters:

-- Malware families can be identified by network fingerprints and communication patterns
+- Malware families can be identified through network fingerprints

-- Suspicious activity stands out through rare destinations, abnormal session behavior, and protocol misuse
+- Suspicious activity stands out via rare destinations and abnormal session behavior

-- Data exfiltration attempts can be detected even when disguised as routine HTTPS traffic
+- Data exfiltration attempts can be detected even when disguised as HTTPS

 Use Case 3: Monitoring Cloud, Hybrid, and Containerized Environments